Keeping your child safe can be done in many, many ways. After all, parenting isn’t a universal one-way approach, right?

 For grills, smokers, or kettles, always store these in their respective cabinets, or at the very least, away from children.

-For your fireplace, we recommend installing the best childproof fireplace screens.
+For your fireplace, we recommend installing the protective fireplace screens.

 It’s important that your baby stays warm during the colder months of the year; however, keeping them safe is still your no. 1 priority.